-Temporary change to work schedule on up to two (2) Ability to propose type of temporary change
+Temporary change to work schedule on up to two (2) Ability to propose type of temporary change occasions each calendar year

 The change must be to accommodate a personal event.
 See Definitions.
 Your employer must grant requests for up to: